 - Read The Third Teacher.
 Cover to cover.
 If you don’t want to buy the book, download the 79 Third Teacher flashcards that provide the basics.

 - Visit non-school locations to gather ideas.
-Go to co-working locations, libraries, and other informal locations where people do work to gather ideas that could support the student learning experience.
+Go to co-working locations, libraries, and other informal locations where people work to gather ideas that could support the classroom design.

 - Begin the school year by creating a new “default” classroom arrangement.
 What can you differently than rows of desks?